runtimeverification/mir-semantics/kmir/k-src/mir-types.md

   syntax TypeNoBounds ::= ImplTraitTypeOneBound
                         // In the Rust syntax, ImplTraitTypeReduced is a direct
                         // child of type.
-For some reason, mir allows `&impl A+B`
+For some reason, MIR allows `&impl A+B`
                         // so it needs to be a child of TypeNoBounds
                         | ImplTraitTypeReduced
                         | TraitObjectTypeOneBound
                         | TypePath
                         | NonPathImplementableType
-                        // Probably not used in mir: InferredType
+                        // Probably not used in MIR: InferredType
                         | QualifiedPathInType
-                        // Probably not used im mir: MacroInvocation
+                        // Probably not used im MIR: MacroInvocation
                         | MirOnlyType

   syntax NonPathImplementableType ::= TupleType